 The Mentor system has been followed aiming at the improvement of students' performance, solving students' problems of all kinds and ultimately achieving quality.
 In the beginning of each session, after the admission process is over, a batch of students is put under the care of mentors for personal guidance, counselling and career advancement.
 For each Mentor, 15 to 20 students are assigned to a faculty member who acts as their mentor for the entire programme duration.
-Mentor regularly interacts with the students and monitor their academic performance and attendance.
+Mentor regularly interacts with the students and monitors their academic performance and attendance.
 Students are counselled by the mentors, class advisors, subject faculties and HOD for improving their academic performance and attendance.
 Although students are free to approach their teachers anytime if any issue is disturbing her routine, still, the system of mentor - mentee builds an extra confidence and sense of security among students.
 This whole system leads to a better connection between students and teachers and helps build a friendly and cordial relation between them.
 The mentors hold discussions and conduct counselling sessions with their mentees for achieving consistent performance in learning.
-The Students are supported and guided both in co-curricular and extracurricular activities.
-The mentor of the class discusses with each and every student individually and supports them in all the possible ways to enrich their academic performance.
+The Students are supported and guided both in co-curricular and extracurricular activities and there is a positive changes reported in the lives of the beneficiaries The mentors of the class discusses with each and every student individually and supports them in all the possible ways to enrich their academic performance.

 Efforts are made under mentorship programme to help the slow learners.
-The mentors contact the parents and educate them, if required about their wards performance, and the academic programmes of the college as well as the support system and the monitor system the student and parents.
+The mentors contacts the parents and educates them, if required about their wards performance, and the academic programmes of the college as well as the support system and the monitor system the student and parents.
 The mentors always keeps a check on the attendance of the student, the marks/grades obtained in the internals externals examinations, and regarding the campus placement and provides remedial coaching.
-The students are given guidance for career, personal, besides academic issues.
-A special arrangement also, is made available to the students to deal with psychosocial issues arising in cases like single parenting, bread earner in the family etc.

-Student's feedback reflects positively on academic and personal mentoring in helping them cope with their life.
+The students are given guidance for career, personal, besides academic issues and are able to translate the positivity into other dimensions of their life.
+A special arrangement also, is made available to the students to deal with psychosocial issues arising in cases like single parenting, bread earner in the family etc. Students feedback reflect positively on academic and personal mentoring in helping them cope with their life.
 There is reported better understanding and dynamics between the students and faculty.
 The pass percentage has improved.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 2263 132 1:17
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 2290 131 1:17